ojwb/survex/doc/walls.rst

 - Variance overrides on survey legs are mostly supported, with the following
   limitations:

-  + An SD of 0 is currently treated as 1mm;
+  + An SD of 0 is currently treated as 1mm (approximately 0.04 inches).
   + Floating a leg both horizontally and vertically (with ``?``) replaces it with a "nosurvey" leg, which is effectively the same provided both ends of the leg are attached to fixed points.
-  + Floating a leg either horizontally or vertically (with ``?``) uses an SD of 1000m in that direction instead of actually decoupling the connection;
+  + Floating a leg either horizontally or vertically (with ``?``) uses an SD of 1000m in that direction instead of actually decoupling the connection.
   + Floating the traverse containing a leg (with ``*``) currently just floats that leg (so it's the same as ``?``).